 Location: Students can choose bootcamp programs offered online or in cities across the United States.

 Because technology continues to evolve, bootcamps also attract computer programmers looking to learn new skills.
 These students already have work experience in their field and use bootcamps for professional development purposes.

 Just getting started?
 Explore our guides for insights into potential career paths and earning potential.

 Whether you're working behind the scenes, managing the project, or designing for the user, a coding bootcamp can help you build additional skills to grow your career.

 Bootcamp Learning Formats

-Most coding bootcamps use an intensive instructional model to prepare students for their new career.
+Most coding bootcamps use an intensive instructional model.
 You have options in how you receive that instruction, however.
 Primary differences in programs include where they are offered and the required time commitment per week.

 In-person programs offer face-to-face instruction and interaction with classmates.
 With this format, teams can easily collaborate on projects and instructors are available to answer questions in real time.